downson-lang/downson/SPECIFICATION.md

   * The same key may hold values of different types in different rows.

 The following heading cells are considered *well-formed*:
   * a cell containing simple text only (ie. no emphasis or other inline elements).
-In this case the text is trimmed from both the left and the right and is taken as the key.
+In this case, the text is trimmed from both the left and the right and is taken as the key.
   * a cell containing simple text followed by a single key alias or a single ignore alias only.

 Normal (ie. non-heading) cells can only contain a single *primitive literal*